blue-531/blue-531.github.io/_pages/about.md

 ---

 I am a 3rd year Ph.D. student advised by Prof. [Kuk-Jin Yoon](https://scholar.google.co.kr/citations?user=1NvBj_gAAAAJ&hl=en) at [Visual Intelligence Lab (VILab)](https://vi.kaist.ac.kr/), Korea Advanced Institute of Science and Technology (KAIST).
-I am actively seeking for a research intern position.
 <br/>

 I am currently pursuing research focused on advancing 3D perception for autonomous driving, with an emphasis on developing models that are generalizable and robust across various domains.
 I am also particularly interested in utilizing diverse data modalities such as LiDAR, cameras, and event cameras.